Wednesday, September 17, 2008

 Untreated hard water promotes a buildup of precipitated stone on hot surfaces such as the inside of your water heater.
 This buildup acts as an insulator and slows the water heating process, wasting energy.
 A water softener or a scale prevention system will prevent this build up and save you between 15 and 20% of the energy used to heat water.

-Also think about how much sooner your fixtures and appliances wear out (about 25% faster) when using untreated hard water in your home.
-It takes materials and energy to make fixtures and appliances, so here is another place where water softeners or scale prevention systems save energy.
+Also think about how much sooner your fixtures, water heaters, and appliances wear out (about 25% faster) when using untreated hard water in your home.
+It takes materials and energy to make fixtures and appliances, and to sell them, deliver them, and install them, so here is another place where water softeners or scale prevention systems save energy.